Skip to main content

 Frequently Asked Questions

-I am from the USA — do I still need the Life in the UK test?
+Can I get a medical exemption from the Life in the UK test?

-You need a letter from a doctor confirming you have a long-term physical or mental condition that prevents you from sitting the test.
-The Home Office may ask for additional medical reports.
+Yes.
+If you have a long-term physical or mental condition that prevents you from sitting the test, you can claim a medical exemption.
+You need a letter from a doctor confirming the condition and explaining why it prevents you taking the test.
+The Home Office may also ask for supporting medical reports.
 A short-term illness or temporary condition does not usually qualify.

 Can I take the Life in the UK test in Welsh or Scottish Gaelic?

 Yes.
 The test is available in Welsh (Cymraeg) and Scottish Gaelic at certain test centres.
 You must request this when booking.
-The content and pass mark are the same as the English-language test.
+The content and pass mark are the same as the English-language version.

 Last reviewed: April 2026 — based on GOV.UK guidance.
 Always check GOV.UK for the latest rules.